PhantomBoat/splitplugin/README.md

 # Splitter
-Type `!split` in-game to calculate the split of the current coins or platinum tokens in you inventory.
-Or you can use it to see how much the split of an item would be by typing `!split <item-name>`.
+Type `::split` in-game to calculate the split of the current coins or platinum tokens in you inventory.
+Or you can use it to see how much the split of an item would be by typing `::split <item-name>`.

 ![Demonstrating the results of using the plugin](https://i.imgur.com/xNCLNgq.png)

 The calcutation is floored.
 This means that 10/3=3.

 ## Usage
-* Using `!split` will do the calculation based on the default number to split by (which can be changed in the plugins configuration).
+* Using `::split` will do the calculation based on the default number to split by (which can be changed in the plugins configuration).
-* Using `!split 3` will split the value by 3 regardless of the default value.
+* Using `::split 3` will split the value by 3 regardless of the default value.
 Any number greater than 0 can be used. **MUST be an integer**.
-* Using `!split arcane` will get the GE price using the same logic as `!price` and split it with the default number to split by.
+* Using `::split arcane` will get the GE price using the same logic as `!price` and split it with the default number to split by.
-* Using `!split arcane 5` will get the GE price using the same logic as `!price` and split it 5 ways.
+* Using `::split arcane 5` will get the GE price using the same logic as `!price` and split it 5 ways.

 ![Showing the results of splitting arcane 5-ways](https://i.imgur.com/KYNjieL.png, "Spltting arcane 5-ways")